 Created from grapes grown throughout Australia’s Barossa Valley, Barossa Valley Estate’s E Minor bottlings are real mutts of a wine, the product of labors of some 60 growers.
 Can a wine created from grapes from dozens of vineyards be any good?
 Let’s find out.

-2005 Barossa Valley Chardonnay is a new world Chardonnay, through and through.
+2005 Barossa Valley Estate E Minor Chardonnay is a new world Chardonnay, through and through.
 Not very challenging here, to be honest, just a white full of apple and peach fruit, lightly golden and only moderately oaky.
 There’s a mustiness in the finish that mars an otherwise just-fine experience, but give it a half hour in the glass and it fades, leaving a clean but uncomplicated Chardonnay core.
 B-

-2005 Barossa Valley Shiraz is actually a little better, surprisingly.
-The blend here is smooth and filled with cherry notes.
+2005 Barossa Valley Estate E Minor Shiraz is actually a little better, surprisingly.
+The blend here is supple and filled with cherry notes.
 Some chocolate in there, but it’s all very light on the whole.
 Anyone expecting a big and tough, spicy Shiraz will be disappointed, but those looking for something pleasant and uncomplicated as an aperitif or even with a light meal will enjoy this one a lot.
 B+